vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 I did not stop walnuts and sauerkraut in my first meal of 2024-11-26, though I did have only about 50% of my usual sauerkraut quantity and about 60-80% of my usual walnuts quantity.

+### 2024-11-26 at night

+Although I was reasonably relaxed when going to sleep, I had a lot of noticeable pain at night, compounded by other sources of discomfort including the cold and the need to urinate.
+I often felt like touching or rubbing the swelling, though I only gently touched it and did not scratch or rub.
+I got up twice at night to urinate, compared to my norm of once per night.

+### 2024-11-27 in the morning

+When I woke up in the morning, my sense of bowel pressure was stronger than usual, which may be due to an interaction with the swelling.

+The pain subsided quite a bit after bowel movement.

 ## Other notes